popovicialinc/gama/README.md

 **Q) Do I need to run this script every time I reboot my phone?**

 A) Unfortunately, yes, you do.
-But don't worry, if you've set up ADB, all you really need to do is to use the script again.
+But don't worry, if you've set up ADB, all you really need to do is to use the script again.'

+Q) Why should I relaunch all apps?

+A) This script kills all apps so they'll re-start and run using Vulkan instead of OpenGL.
+If there any apps that won't start on their own until the next reboot, you should probably relaunch all apps.
+Your device will get quite warm, but don't worry, it's expected.

+Oh, and on the next reboot, the default will not be Vulkan, it will be OpenGL, so you'll need to re-run the script.